-11. Supplementary hydrographic layers
+4. Supplementary hydrographic layers

-The supplementary hydrographic layers are provided to allow for the mapping of inland water, oceans, Great Lakes, St. Lawrence River and land outside the Canadian land mass.
+The supplementary hydrographic layers are provided to allow for the mapping of inland water, Great Lakes, and the St. Lawrence River.
 The hydrographic layers were created to be used in conjunction with the boundary files.
-The record layout in Table 5.11.1 below is for interior water bodies (polygons), coastal water bodies (polygons) and interior rivers (lines).
+The record layout in Table 5.4.1 below is for interior water bodies (polygons) and interior rivers (polygons).

-Table 5.11.1 Record layouts - ArcInfo® (.shp), Geography Markup Language (.gml), and MapInfo® (.tab) files
+Table 5.4.1 Record layouts - $ArcInfo^{\otimes}$ (.shp), Geography Markup Language (.gml), and $MapInfo^{\otimes}$ (.tab) files

 Attribute name Data type Description

-FID Object ID (4) Specific to ArcInfo [®] .
+FID Object ID (4) Specific to ArcInfo ® .

-Shape Geometry Specific to ArcInfo [®] .
+Shape Geometry Specific to ArcInfo ® .

-DigitalBoundary Cartographic Boundary MultiPolygon PropertyType Shape geometry; specific to Geography Markup language.
+genCartographic MultiPolygon Shape geometry; specific to Geography Markup

+Boundary PropertyType language.

 HYDROUID double (11) Uniquely identifies a water feature.

-NAME char (120) Feature name

-TYPE char (6) Feature type description

-RANK double (11) Feature rank

-PRUID char (2) Uniquely identifies a province or territory.
+WATER char (1) A one digit Boolean value of "1" for water and "0" for

+WAIEK Char (1) land